Green Infrastructure: One Water Quality Solution

 Green Infrastructure In Rhode Island

 Green infrastructure can be identified at many sites across Rhode Island, appearing in both urban areas like Providence and more rural areas like Charlestown.
-These projects implement several different approaches in the treatment and management of runoff, including stormwater treatment, shoreline stabilization, pavement, and infrastructure removal, and wetland restoration.
+These projects implement several different approaches in the treatment and management of runoff, including stormwater treatment, shoreline stabilization, pavement, infrastructure removal, and wetland restoration.

 Exemplary rain gardens have been built in public spaces in several cities, including Providence, Newport, Portsmouth, and Charlestown, and rain barrels are becoming more common in residential neighborhoods, such as the Pleasant Valley neighborhood in Providence.
 In addition, green roofs, permeable pavements, bioremediation ponds, and tree pits with curb cuts have been installed at various locations, including Dexter Street and the RIPTA parking lot on Elmwood Avenue in Providence, the Newport Transportation and Visitor’s Center on America’s Cup Avenue, and college campuses (e.g. the University of Rhode Island, Rhode Island School of Design, and Providence College) across the state.